benjiemalinao87/deepseek-test-livechat/lessons_learn.md

    - Implement proper event cleanup in component lifecycle
    - Use refs to store intermediate state during drag operations

+## Window Resize Functionality (2025-01-30)

+#### Improving Resize Handle Usability
+1. **Event Handling**
+   - Use `window` instead of `document` for event listeners to ensure capture of all mouse events
+   - Add event cleanup in useEffect with proper dependency array
+   - Prevent event propagation to avoid conflicts with drag functionality

+2. **Visual Feedback**
+   - Create a dedicated resize handle with sufficient hit area (20x20px)
+   - Use subtle visual indicators that become more prominent on hover
+   - Follow Mac OS style with minimal visual footprint

+3. **Performance**
+   - Use `requestAnimationFrame` for smooth resize updates
+   - Add bounds checking to prevent window from growing too large
+   - Implement proper cleanup of event listeners to prevent memory leaks

+4. **Reliability**
+   - Check for handle element using closest() before initiating resize
+   - Add proper null checks for resize reference
+   - Separate resize logic from drag functionality

 ## Inbound Message Display Bug Fix - 2025-01-30

 ### Issue